 |O3 μg/m3||Peak Season#||–||60|

-Are the New Updated WHO Recommended Safe Air Quality Limit Actually Safe?
+Are the New Updated WHO Recommended Safe Air Quality Limit Actually Safe For Your Home?

 It is good to see the WHO updating their air quality guidelines.
-But in reality, there is actually no “safe level” of air pollution.
-Even small amounts of particulate pollution increase your risk of various diseases and death.
-Giving “safe level” recommendations for air pollution can give people a false sense of safety.
+However, the limits can give people the idea that the limit is the “safe” level.
+Yet the WHO is careful not to use the word “safe.”
+The research suggests there is actually no “safe level” of air pollution.
+Even small amounts of particulate pollution increase our risk of health effects such as raised blood pressure.

 Surprisingly, a meta-analysis found that low levels of air pollution cause more harm than higher levels of air pollution.